What is a VPN or Virtual Private Network?

 Which VPN Service Should I Use?

 With IPVanish, you can use up to 10 devices simultaneously on just one account.
-IPVanish does NOT store data logs, another plus for those who do not want their browser history’s withheld.IPVANISH VPN SPRING DISCOUNT - Save 73% on IPVanish VPN
+IPVanish does NOT store data logs, another plus for those who do not want their browser history’s withheld.IPVANISH VPN EXCLUSIVE TROYPOINT DISCOUNT - SAVE 57%

-IPVanish provides a 7-day money-back guarantee if you aren’t satisfied so you have nothing to lose.
+IPVanish provides a 30-day money-back guarantee if you aren’t satisfied so you have nothing to lose.

 Other Questions About VPNs